 - The moment of Iceberg order cancellation can be detected only with MBO data given that it was executed at least once and detected.

 Regardless of market data quality, any Iceberg tracker is an estimation.
 Its accuracy depends on the quality of market data and on the tracking algorithm of course.

 Sensitivity to market data quality

-A snapshot or instant state of the market depth doesn't allow to detect Iceberg orders regardless of market data quality.
+A snapshot or instant state of the market depth doesn't allow detecting Iceberg orders regardless of market data quality.
 The only way to detect Iceberg orders is by tracking the dynamics of market data.
 The key for successful Iceberg detection is finding the differences in the sequence of events, comparing it when a regular limit order gets executed vs those when an Iceberg order gets executed.

 In addition, most Iceberg detection algorithms are based on the knowledge that Matching Engines process orders in an atomic-operation manner.
-This means that even if two orders arrived to the exchange in the same nanosecond, there is still the earlier one, and later one will not be processed until the complete processing of the first order.
-In practice exchanges may perform a smarter approach which allows parallel processing in certain cases, but this doesn't affect the outcome.
+This means that even if two orders arrived at the exchange in the same nanosecond, there is still the earlier one, and later one will not be processed until the complete processing of the first order.
+In practice, exchanges may perform a smarter approach that allows parallel processing in certain cases, but this doesn't affect the outcome.
 This assumption becomes very weak when market data vendors split the raw market data into channels such as Times&Sales, BBO, Level 1, Level 2, and transmit them via different servers.
 This makes restoring the original sequence of events very challenging and in most cases impossible without adding latency by buffering the data events.